 What is ecommerce?

-- First things first.
-Before we get into the nitty-gritty of the ecommerce realm, let’s first answer one fundamental question: what exactly is ecommerce?
+Before we get into the nitty-gritty of the ecommerce realm, let’s first answer one fundamental question:

-- Simply put, ecommerce refers to commercial transactions conducted online.
+- Ecommerce refers to commercial transactions conducted online.
 This means that whenever you buy and sell something using the Internet, you’re involved in ecommerce.

 It was August 11, and the year was 1994.
 Around noon that day, Phil Brandenberger of Philadelphia logged into his computer and used his credit card to buy Sting’s “Ten Summoners’ Tales” for $12.48 plus shipping.

 That story may not sound too exciting today, but at that time, this particular transaction made history.
 Why?
 Because it was the first time that encryption technology was used to enable an internet purchase.
 Many consider that moment as the first “true” ecommerce transaction.